About Sugar Hollow Retreat

 Everything needed at one amazing property.

 Your dream wedding must have a dream destination.
 Sugar Hollow is it – timeless, romantic, memorable.
-With breathtaking views of three mountain ranges – the Appalachian, Blue Ridge and Smoky Mountains – Sugar Hollow is your perfect mountain wedding venue.
+With breathtaking views of three mountain ranges – the Appalachian, Blue Ridge and Tennessee mountains – Sugar Hollow is your perfect mountain wedding venue.
 Whether you’re having 50 or 350 people share your day, our pristine landscape makes your time here unforgettable.

 Along the banks of the Watauga River (present-day Elizabethton, TN), the Watauga Association met under a huge sycamore tree, where they became the first Americans to declare independence from British Colonial rule.